Nkateko2656/SOC-Analyst-Portfolio/Event-4625-Investigations/Investigation-01-Non-Existent-User-Account/README.md

 The attempts originate from the localhost::1, this suggests that the authentication requests were locally generated rather than remote external source.

-Futher investigation is recommended to determine whether these events were caused by user error, misconfigured software, scheduled tasks or unauthorized account enumeration activity.
+Further investigation is recommended to determine whether these events were caused by user error, misconfigured software, scheduled tasks or unauthorized account enumeration activity.